 I have owned a collection of East European Renaissance figures since 1986, when I bought a Polish and a Muscovite army, ready painted, from Lancashire Games.
 I had just moved to Warsaw and wanted to game a new period relevant to where I would be living.
 We played a few games using an ECW set by Dodo Publications, which was much simpler than the fashionable WRG set of the time and in some ways closer to the more streamlined rules popular today.
 The games were fun but I could find very little information about the actual battles fought between these armies.
 Wars between Poles and Russians, even those fought a few hundred years ago, were not a fit subject for discussion in the Polish People's Republic.
 Without the history to keep my interest going, the armies were packed away when I left Warsaw in 1987 and didn't come out again.

 When I moved back to Poland in 2001, there was much more information generally available about all aspects of Polish history, including the Wars of the 17th century.
-The Military Museum in Warsaw had been refurbished and now housed an excellent section devoted to the 17th century.
-New books were coming out all the time, using archives that had been closed for half a century.
-For the first time, it was possible to find out in some detail about the campaigns fought between Muscovy and the Polish Lithuanian Commonwealth.
+The Military Museum in Warsaw had been refurbished and now housed an excellent section devoted to the period.
+The Wawel Castle museum in Kraków also has a fantastic collection of arms and armour.
+New books are coming out all the time, using archives that were closed for half a century.

 My first Hussars.
 Lancashire Games' 15mm figures, circa 1985.